MIC-DKFZ/Temporal-Flow-Matching/README.md

 # Temporal Flow Matching

-This repository is the official implementation of **Temporal Flow Matching (TFM)**, a generative framework for longitudinal medical imaging.
+This repository is the official implementation of **Temporal Flow Matching (TFM)**, a spatio-temporal and generative framework for longitudinal medical imaging.

 The method is presented in the paper:
 [Temporal Flow Matching for Learning Spatio-Temporal Trajectories in 4D Longitudinal Medical Imaging](https://arxiv.org/abs/2508.21580).